 This is made possible by the amsmath package, which is called by the class file.
-If you put the $label{}$ just after the $begin{subequations} line, references will be to the collection of equations, '(2)' in the example above.
-Or, like the example code above, you can reference each equation individually - e.g. '(2a)'.$
+If you put a \label just after the \begin{subequations} command, references can be made to the collection of equations, i.e. '(2)' in the example above.
+Or, as the example also shows, you can label and refer to each equation individually - i.e. '(2a)' and '(2b)'.